sinistergreg/To-Do-List/README.md

 # Day 2

-Today you will be creating your to do list page.
+Today you will be creating your To Do List page.
-For this page you should be able to add a item, delete an item, edit and item and mark the item as completed.
+On this page you will be able to add the list of items, delete an item, edit and item and mark the item as completed.

+However please note the following should be on each page

+- ToDo.js (the task and actions such as - delete, edit, add should be inside this file)

+- ToDoList.js (the list of items that will be displayed) You may also include a logout and complete button on this page as well.

+- ToDoForm.js(The input form to add to the list)

 ### 1. Create mock data to test the application